Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ## Validation

+## Subdocuments

 ## Using the ActiveDataProvider

 This extension comes with a `CActiveDataProvider` helper called `EMongoDataProvider`.
 It works exactly the same way except for how it is called.

-Instead of using a `EMongoCriteria` or something similar you use use arrays like so:
+Instead of using a `EMongoCriteria` or something similar you use arrays like so:

 	new EMongoDataProvider(array(
 		'criteria' => array(